2Cautions in the Use of Aids to Navigation

 Arctic Region

 In general, buoys are commissioned in the summer as early as ice conditions will permit and are lifted during the fall prior to the winter season.
-However buoys in the Simpson Strait and near Cambridge Bay are left in the water, unattended, towards the end of the navigation season, and are re-commissioned only the following summer.
+However, buoys in the Simpson Strait and near Cambridge Bay are left in the water, unattended, towards the end of the navigation season, and are re-commissioned only the following summer.

-The establishment and discontinuance of floating aids to navigation in the Mackenzie River System, in Kittigazuit Bay, Kugmallit Bay, near Tuktoyaktuk and in the Great Slave Lake are determined by prevailing ice conditions.
+The establishment and discontinuance of floating aids to navigation in the Mackenzie River system, in Kittigazuit Bay, Kugmallit Bay, near Tuktoyaktuk and in the Great Slave Lake are determined by prevailing ice conditions.
 Mariners are cautioned that floating aids are subject to displacement by ice and will be decommissioned and/or abandoned at the closing of the season as sea and ice conditions dictate.

 Authority: Canadian Coast Guard